UPSC Civil Services: Here’s the list of institutes that provide scholarships, free coaching to aspirants

-Each year, nearly a million candidates appear for the UPSC civil services exam belonging to diverse economic and educational backgrounds.
+Each year, nearly a million candidates belonging to diverse economic and educational backgrounds appear for the UPSC civil services exam.
 With an abundance of study material, references, online portals and Youtube videos available, an aspirant often encounters perplexing questions on how and where to begin from.
 Right guidance plays an important role in decoding the preparation strategy.
 But not everyone can spend a hefty tuition fee to access these facilities.

 To help such budding civil service aspirants pursue their dream, many private and government led/funded institutions provide free civil services coaching to aspirants.
 The criteria of admission to these institutions might be different, but their aim is to make coaching and guidance available to all.
 Below is a list of institutions that provide UPSC civil services coaching by charging no fees.